All Episodes

 So there's plenty of time for Republicans to unite on all of this.

-It's it's one of many good ones, but certainly fiscal accountability in some form is a major promise that every Republican made.
+It's one of many good ones, but certainly fiscal accountability in some form is a major promise that every Republican made.

-Um and the people that I've spoken to, you know, and and that means uh people like Matt Gates, Freedom Caucus, other freedom caucus members, Jim Jordan, others, Kevin McCarthy, they're all on the same page.
+And what I'd like to see is a united front and the people that I've spoken to, you know, and that means people like Matt Gates, Freedom Caucus, other Freedom Caucus members, Jim Jordan, others, Kevin McCarthy, they're all on the same page.

 It's just a matter of which plan that you all unite behind, but uniting behind it is going to be the important aspect of that.